Configure DNS so that you can use your org's domains to publish Banyan services

 *.yourdomain.com -CNAME- access_tier_public_address.iaas.com foo.yourdomain.com -CNAME- access_tier_public_address.iaas.com

 Step 3.
-Back in the Banyan Command Center, Register Your Domain
+Register Your Domain in the Command Center

-3.1 In the Banyan Command Center, navigate to Directory & Infrastructure > Registered Domains and then click + Add Registered Domains.
+3.1 In the Command Center, navigate to Directory & Infrastructure > Registered Domains and then select + Add Registered Domains.

 3.2 Enter the Registration Domains Details: